 The oven light will automatically turn on when the oven door is opened.

-Press LIGHT to turn the oven light on or off whenever the oven door is closed.
-The oven light will not operate during the self clean operation.
+Press the oven light switch located on the upper left control panel to turn the interior oven light ON and OFF whenever the oven door is closed.